Banner with drawing of city, coastal landscape and dragonfly

 The functional urban area (FUA) of the Case Study in Cartagena

-Cartagena is historically known as Cartagena de Indias.
-The city of Cartagena is one of the biggest port cities in the Caribbean region.
-With a population of more than one million people and an area of 623 km2, it is Colombia’s fifth-largest city.
-The urban space is intimately connected to its coastal marine environment, with shipping and artisan fisheries as two of its largest economic sectors alongside petrochemicals and tourism.
-Founded as a major port by the Spanish in the early 16th century, the city’s origins and history are deeply tied to colonization, which has shaped its political and environmental context today.
+Cartagena de Indias is one of the biggest port cities in the Caribbean region.
+With a population of more than one million people and an area of 610 km2, it is Colombia’s fifth-largest city.
+The urban space is intimately connected to its coastal marine environment, with shipping, petrochemicals and tourism its largest economic sectors.
+Founded as a major port by the Spanish in the early 16th century, the city’s origins and history are deeply tied to colonization, which has shaped its social, political, cultural and environmental context today.

 We support each other, I don’t have she has, we exchange.
 We all sell together.
 I give her for her to sell also.
 It’s not about who sells most.
 We sell together for the community.
 There is more than enough demand for all of us.